jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### 11. Nomenclature

 * UTxO: A model of accounting used to identify how much 'money' (in this case: a digital 'currency') any 'wallet' has access to (in the context of 'cryptocurrencies'<sup><a href="#fn1">1</a></sup>.
 * EUTxO: An extended model of UTxO.
 The fundamentals remain the same.
-Thus, transactions are made up of numerous inputs, which themselves are unspent transaction outputs.
+Thus, transactions are made up of inputs, which themselves are unspent transaction outputs.
 However, there are some modifications to the model which are important.
 These modifications allow for more general transactions through the use of arbitrary logic [[8]](#8).
 * Cardano-node: syncs to the Cardano Blockchain and talks between all of the Cardano subcomponents.
 It doesn't have to be set up as a stake pool, however, it is possible to set up a stake pool.
 It may be a core component for facilitating PoS consensus through the operation of a <code>pool</code>.
 It is important to note that others can delegate to a <code>pool</code>, but as of right now, will not earn the same kind of annual RoA (return on ada) as an operator.
 * cardano-cli: command line interface for Cardano.
 * cardano-wallet: HTTP server and command line for managing on-chain UTxOs.